Gurpreet-Singh-offensive-Security/knowledge-constellation/README.md

 **2 · Open the app** → just double-click `index.html`.
 That's the entire install.

 **3 · Paste the key, type a topic, hit Map.** Your first galaxy is born.

+> **Prefer another AI?** Use the **provider dropdown** to switch to OpenAI (GPT), Anthropic (Claude), DeepSeek, or a local **Ollama** model — just paste that provider's key.
+Gemini stays the free default; everything else is bring-your-own-key. *(All calls run straight from your browser, so a provider must allow that; Gemini, OpenAI and Claude do.
+Ollama works best when you run the file locally.)*

 > Free tier has a per-minute request limit.
 If it asks you to slow down, wait ~30s.
 Your key is remembered, so you only paste it once.